Easy to Be Hard

 "Easy to Be Hard" is a song from the 1967 rock musical Hair.
 It was written by Galt MacDermot, James Rado, and Gerome Ragni, who put the musical together in the mid-1960s.
 The original recording of the musical featuring the song was released in May 1968 with the song being sung by Lynn Kellogg, who performed the role of Sheila on stage in the musical.
-The song was first covered by American band Three Dog Night on their 1969 album Suitable for Framing, with the lead vocal part sung by Chuck Negron, and was produced by Gabriel Mekler.
+The song was first covered by American band Three Dog Night on their second studio album Suitable for Framing (1969), with the lead vocal part sung by Chuck Negron, and was produced by Gabriel Mekler.

 Three Dog Night's version of the song reached number four on the Billboard Hot 100 in 1969, and was ranked number 33 on Billboards Hot 100 songs of 1969.

 A decade later, in 1979, the film version of Hair, directed by Miloš Forman was released, with "Easy to Be Hard" sung by Cheryl Barnes.